* Oil suffers as USO ETF sells front-month futures

 * Petrocurrencies dragged under

-* Ugly company reports weigh on stocks
+* Ugly company reports fail to derail stocks

 * End in sight for some lockdowns